james-door/cv/src/personalProjectsMarkup/window.md

     }
 ```

-Here is the created window its not much but it is centred (it is not centred in the screenhsot as the taskbar has been cutoff).
+Without completing the message loop, the window will appear, but then the program will finish executing, and the window will instantly close.
+Now, with the message loop, here is the created window.
+It's not much, but it is centered (Note: it is not centered in the screenshot, as the taskbar has been cut off).

 ![window](./images/window.png)